 Another major challenge on the path to efficiently designing and deploying digital twins is the lack of awareness of the cost-benefit of implementing digital twins.

-There are usually three types of digital twins.
+There are three main types of digital twins:

 The combination and integration of these three types of digital twins is known as the digital thread.
 This can be incorporated into other products by collecting data from all product life cycle stages and production.